Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 To create the AdnSkinMerge deformer press the ![AdnSkinMerge](images/adn_skin_merge.png){style="width:4%"} shelf button or go to *AdonisFX Menu* > *Deformers* (on the *Create* group) > *Skin Merge*.

 With this action the Create Skin Merge UI will open, allowing to add all the required elements to create the deformer.
-To add the required meshes select the mesh in the scene and press the corresponding "Add Selected" button.
+To add the required meshes select the mesh in the scene and press the corresponding *Add Selected* button.
 You may also set up a custom name and initialization time in this window before creating the deformer.

-When everything has been properly set up, press the "Create" button to create the AdnSkinMerge deformer.
+When everything has been properly set up, press the *Create* button to create the AdnSkinMerge deformer.

 <figure>
   <img src="images/setup_skin_merge_1.png">
-  <figcaption><b>Figure 33</b>: *Create Skin Merge* window with corresponding meshes added.</figcaption>
+  <figcaption><b>Figure 33</b>: Create Skin Merge window with corresponding meshes added.</figcaption>
 </figure>

 ### Paint Weights

-Once we have the AdnSkinMerge deformer created we will want to paint its weights to establish how we want the animation and simulation meshes to blend in the final mesh.
-Similar to Simshape, this deformer makes use of the Maya Paint tool to setup and paint its paintable weight attributes.
+Once we have the AdnSkinMerge deformer created we will paint its weights to blend the animation and simulation meshes into the final mesh.
+Similar to AdnSimshape, this deformer uses the Maya Paint tool to setup and paint its paintable weight attributes.

 With this deformer we will paint the *Blend* attribute with high values over the areas where we want the simulated meshes results to be more visible.